JeremyGits/FreeWorld/docs/README.md

 4. Update all pages with latest implementation status
 5. Add integration examples for IPC usage
 6. Document network stack implementation (when complete)
+7. Add more code examples and usage patterns
+8. Create troubleshooting guides for common issues